 Understanding birth chart lines is a vital part of mastering astrological readings.
 This includes aspects, but also houses, degrees, and other crucial angles that can’t be ignored when interpreting a natal chart.

-Push your knowledge of the craft further by learning about each type of line on your birth chart, the role it plays, and the meaning it holds for you.
+Push your knowledge of the craft further by learning about all types of chart lines, the role it plays, and the meaning it holds for you.

 House lines, also referred to as house cusps, divide the chart into 12 pie-shaped pieces.

-There are 12 houses in a birth chart and each represents a specific area of your life.
+There are 12 houses in a chart and each represents a specific area of your life.

 I think of the houses as the verbs of astrology because they describe things that you do.